 - Tightly wrap, cover, or store your Peking duck.
-Use a plastic wrap, freezer bag (I absolutely LOVE these reusable freezer bags), or airtight container.
+Use a plastic wrap, a freezer bag (I absolutely LOVE these reusable freezer bags), or an airtight container.
 You want it sealed well to prevent drying out.

 - Store Peking duck in the refrigerator for 2-3 days at most.
 The duck could dry out over time but the importance of time is the freshness of the meat.